prince-b4u/home-manager/README.md

 ## Updates
 - To update packages first run `nix flake update` then `home-manager switch` to update to the lates packages
-- Clean up after packager run `sudo nix-collect-garbage -d` you can see prior generations using `nix-env --list-generations `
+- Clean up after packager run `nix-store --gc` you can see prior generations using `nix-env --list-generations `